cloudwalkerfre/dreamscript.github.io/README.md

 Print: command+p, you can print your script as PDF (It's chrome's build-in function, I only CSS-optimized it as: US Letter)

 ---

-*TODO:*
-- Maybe a little more prettier
-- ~~Add saving~~
-- ~~Add paragraph collections~~
-- ~~Add script chart~~
-- ~~Maybe use div-contentEditable instead of semantic-ui-Textarea, so it's pure react app with no third-party package~~
-- Add some test
-- Add output file, if I were to do that, maybe write a .fdx-json convertor first
-- Put it in electron, yet, a single-page app is nice still

----

 *TRY TO:*
 - As simple as possible